-The Company has paid remuneration for advisory and guidance services related to the adoption of IFRS.
+The Company has paid remuneration for services such as the preparation of comfort letters.

 4. Policy for Determination of Dismissal or Non-Reappointment of Accounting Auditor

 The Audit & Supervisory Board of the Company shall determine the dismissal of the Accounting Auditor according to Article 340 of the Companies Act.
 In addition, in the event it is determined necessary, including any situation in which the Accounting Auditor is unable to perform their duties appropriately, the Audit & Supervisory Board shall determine the content of the proposal for the dismissal or non-reappointment of the Accounting Auditor and the Board of Directors of the Company shall submit the proposal to the General Meeting of Shareholders.